 MEX files (MATLAB executables) are dynamically-linked libraries, and as such are (1) platform-specific and (2) binary.
-Both of these are problematic from a reproducibility standpoint:
+These qualities challenge reproducibility because:

-- You may have compiled your executable files on Windows, while Code Ocean runs Linux, and some readers might run Linux/Mac locally.
+- You may have compiled your executable files on Windows, while Code Ocean runs Linux, and some readers might run any operating system locally.

-- More importantly, they are not transparent – readers will be unable to inspect and reuse the code.
+- compiled binaries are not transparent, so readers will be unable to inspect and reuse the code.

-For those reasons, we ask that authors include the source code for all pre-compiled executables and build them on Code Ocean.
-(For MEX in particular, this requires installing
+We ask that authors include the source code for all executables and build them on Code Ocean.
+(For MEX in particular, this may require installing a compiler like

 See the published capsule BRAS: Bundle Robust Alignment for Panoramic Stitching for a demonstration of compiling mex files on Code Ocean.

-If you have any questions about compiling your source code, contact us through live support or email, and we will be happy to help.
+If you have any questions about compiling your source code, contact us through live chat or email@example.com, we will be happy to help.